Outside (David Bowie album): Tour

 In an interview with Music Week in early 1995, Bowie expressed no interest in performing the Outside material live, calling it "far too ambitious a project".
 Nevertheless, after enduring pressure from Virgin, Bowie rescinded and began rehearsals to tour America in August 1995, thereafter extending the number of dates by early September and adding a European leg.
-The tour's lineup included Gabrels, Garson and Alomar, with new additions including vocalist George Simms from the 1983 Serious Moonlight Tour, musical director Peter Schwartz, drummer Zachary Alford and bassist Gail Ann Dorsey, both of whom would continue to work with Bowie frequently in subsequent years.
+The tour's lineup included Gabrels, Garson and Alomar, with new additions including the vocalist George Simms from the 1983 Serious Moonlight Tour, the musical director Peter Schwartz, the drummer Zachary Alford and the bassist Gail Ann Dorsey, both of whom continued to work with Bowie frequently in subsequent years.
 The Outside Tour commenced on 14 September.

 Nine Inch Nails opened the American shows.
-Frontman Trent Reznor was intimidated by the idea at first but graciously accepted.
+The frontman Trent Reznor was intimidated by the idea at first but graciously accepted.
 The setlists mostly consisted of the Outside material and more unknown tracks from Bowie's career, along with reworkings of older tracks to fit the new album's styles.
 Towards the end of the opening sets, Bowie joined Nine Inch Nails on stage, where the two artists played songs from their own catalogues such as "Subterraneans" (1977) and "Hurt" (1994), respectively.
 The fusion of the two artists was met with resistance from both artists' fanbases.
 Mojo's Chris Jones reported that during one performance, Bowie was pelted with debris from the confused crowd.
 The American leg concluded at the end of October.
 The tour's partnership between Bowie and Reznor facilitated the latter's undertaking of numerous Outside and Earthling remixes, as well as his appearance in the music video for "I'm Afraid of Americans" (1997).

 The European leg commenced in November 1995 with shows at the Wembley Arena in London, with Morrissey as the opening act.
 Tensions between Bowie and Morrissey rose, leading the latter to depart shortly into the tour's leg; the remaining dates were opened by various local bands.
 The tour concluded on 20 February 1996.
 The UK shows, particularly Morrissey's appearances, were generally panned by concert reviewers.
 Throughout the tour, many criticised Bowie's decision not to sing well-known hits, to which he replied: "If they didn't know that I wasn't going to be [playing the hits], they must have been living under a rock."
 Despite the tour's poor reception from contemporary reviewers, Pegg states that it showcased Bowie's musical progression and was his finest tour in 20 years.
 Recordings from the tour were later released in 2020 on the live albums Ouvrez le Chien (Live Dallas 95) and No Trendy Réchauffé (Live Birmingham 95), as part of the series Brilliant Live Adventures (2020–2021).